AVS-Orchestration/avs-toolkit/illustrative-example/VS-001-logic-analysis.md

   constraints:
     - "Do not hallucinate facts outside the provided Context."
     - "Output must be formatted as a structured strategic plan."
+    - "Save the generated strategic plan to 'company_job-title_description.md' derived from job description details."